Cairie5/Rock-Paper-Scissors-CLI/README.md

 ## Features
 Play Rock, Paper, Scissors against the computer in the command line.
+Record your game history in a SQLite database.
+Create or join existing games with your chosen player name.
+Easily extendable and customizable for additional features.

 ## Requirements
 Before you start, ensure you have met the following requirements:

-.
 Python 3.x installed on your system.
-.
 Pipenv for managing virtual environments (you can install it using pip).

 ## Installation
 Clone this repository to your local machine: